bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Light Rain and Breezy
+- Drizzle and Breezy
-- 74% humidity
+- 70% humidity
-- 14 mph wind
+- 16 mph wind
-- 69% cloud cover
+- 72% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
 - 0.68 inches of rain expected in the next 48 hours